DEM-Network-Corporation/bedwars/README.md

 # Bedwars Datapack
-The Bedwars Datapack Is A Datapack Is A Datapack That Allows You To Create Your Own Bedwars Game
+The Bedwars Datapack Is A Datapack Is A Datapack That Allows You To Create Your Own Bedwars Game Without Hardcoding